pflanze/ml2json/docs/phases.md

 The basic principle of operation of ml2json is the following:

-A) ml2json iterates over all the *.mbox files in the given directory, opening each file in turn, iterating over the messages therein, parsing each in turn using the MIME parser which creates an object plus files in the tmp directory; the code then serializes the object
+1. ml2json iterates over all the *.mbox files in the given directory, opening each file in turn, iterating over the messages therein, parsing each in turn using the MIME parser which creates an object plus files in the tmp directory; the code then serializes the object